Dates

 are free to go swimming any time of the day.
 Water fights, sunbaking and

 general frolicking are also available.
-Dont forget your togs and
+Dont forget your bathers

 Shopping